Table of Contents

 Along with being one of the most frequently used foods in our diets, soy is also one of the most heavily researched foods we eat.
 Good thing too, because plenty of misconceptions exist concerning its impact on health.

 For starters, critics of soybeans point to its high levels of phytic acids, plant compounds that can bind other nutrients.
-While it’s true that phytic acids can prevent the absorption of minerals in your diet, phytic acid content is highest in raw soybeans, and nobody eats soybeans raw.
+While it’s true that phytic acids can prevent the absorption of minerals in your diet, the phytic acid content is highest in raw soybeans, and nobody eats soybeans raw.

 Furthermore, simple practices such as cooking, soaking, grinding, and fermenting soy reduces the phytic acid levels and increases mineral availability – debunking this myth.
 You are unlikely to experience any nutrient impairment through soy intake.
 You can optimize nutrient intake by consuming a diverse diet with foods from many sources, including soy.

 Soybeans and isoflavone

-On the one hand, many clinical trials have demonstrated that normal isoflavone exposure does not impact estrogen levels in men.
+On the one hand, many clinical trials have demonstrated that average isoflavone exposure does not impact estrogen levels in men.
 More importantly, the lab studies which produced these concerns were done in rats and mice, and rats and mice metabolize soy isoflavones differently than humans, disproving yet another myth about soy.

 Soybeans and cancer

 Chief among soy concerns is whether or not it contributes to cancer, specifically breast cancer.
 Since long term exposure to estrogen is a risk factor for breast cancer, and soy contains plant-based estrogens, it seemed like a reasonable concern.

-Thankfully, numerous studies in a host of different settings have shown the opposite effect, that soy decreases the likelihood of cancer development.
+Thankfully, numerous studies in a host of different settings have shown the opposite effect: soy decreases the likelihood of cancer development.
 In a study of over 6,000 women with breast cancer, the women who consumed the most soy in their diets had the best outcomes from treatment.
 Additional evidence is emerging that soy may have other protective effects against other forms of cancer.

 Soybeans and heart disease